 Every year we spend at least one (sometimes two) weekends at Boyne Mountain skiing.
 We’ve been doing this for over ten years, so it really feels like a second home.
-One of our annual traditions during this ski trip is to visit the headquarters of Kilwins Chocolates.
+One of our annual traditions during this ski trip is to head to Petoskey for the Kilwins factory tour.

 To anyone who isn’t familiar with Kilwins, they began their journey in Petoskey, Michigan as a bakery in 1947.
 Don and Katy started developing candy and chocolate recipes that are still used today.
 In 1985, they added ice cream to the line-up.

 Some of my favorite things about Kilwins are their attention to detail, the fact that they use local ingredients when possible (and when they can’t they are incredibly particular about getting the best ingredients possible), and that they require all franchises to go through extensive training.

 Another example of their concern with creating the best product experience is that the company decided to buy their own trucks to deliver ice cream so that they could ensure it would arrive at the proper temperature.

 The Kilwins factory tour is available every half-hour Monday through Friday from 10 – 4:30 and it is FREE!
 It’s fun to watch the candy being made, taste the delicious chocolate and learn more about the history of Kilwins.

 Even though I’ve done this Kilwins factory tour multiple times, I learn something new each year.
 Much of the equipment being used to create the chocolates has been around since the beginning – and is still going strong.